 Since the seventeenth century was a critical period for the development of modern Russian, this study focusses on a relatively unified group of texts from one period and subjects them to a detailed and careful analysis.
 Constant comparisons to the situation in modern Russian are made.
 The six chapters are: Introduction; Non-prefixal pairs; Prefixal pairs; Parallel prefixation; Prefixal-suffixal pairs, and...

-This is a "twin" to the Short Grammar of Lithuanian listed above.
+This is a "twin" to the Short Grammar of Lithuanian available from Slavica.
 For the first time, we have modern structural reference grammars of both modern Baltic languages written according to the same scheme, so comparisons between the two languages are easy.
-A Short Grammar of Latvian contains all of the basic grammar of Latvian: phonology, morphology, syntax, with material on...
+A Short Grammar of Latvian contains all of the basic grammar of Latvian: phonology, morphology, syntax, with material...

 The first modern descriptive grammar of Lithuanian in English, this book is intended above all for university students and linguists, but is readily accessible to a broader audience if they are willing to look up a few grammatical terms in a dictionary.
 The fourteen chapters of the book cover almost all aspects of Lithuanian grammar: phonology and phonetics, including stress;...